presnick/ProgramsInformationPeople/source/Sequences/ListLength.rst

    :answer_c: 4
    :answer_d: 5
    :correct: b
+   :feedback_a: The list begins with the second item of L and includes everything up to but not including the last item.
    :feedback_b: Yes, there are 3 items in this list.
+   :feedback_c: The list begins with the second item of L and includes everything up to but not including the last item.
+   :feedback_d: The list begins with the second item of L and includes everything up to but not including the last item.

    What is printed by the following statements?